reema0814/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

     ![Picture 1](./media/lab-2xdr.png)

-1. Select **Log Analytics agent instructions**.
+1. Choose **Log Analytics agent instructions**.

-1. Select **Download Windows Agent (64 bit)**.
+1. Choose **Download Windows Agent (64-bit)**.

-1. Select **Open file** to run the downloaded *MMASetup-AMD64.exe* file.
+1. Choose **Open file** to execute the downloaded *MMASetup-AMD64.exe* file.

-   >**Note** If it is already installed it asks for "Repair" or "remove" select **Repair** then click on next then click on **install**, it will take 2-3 minutes to install.
+   >**Note** If it is already installed and prompts for "Repair" or "Remove," select **Repair**.
+Then, click on Next and proceed to click on **Install**.
+The installation process may take 2-3 minutes.

-1. Continue with the Install.
-Select **Finish** when complete.
+1. Continue with the installation process.
+Once the installation is complete, select **Finish**.

 1. Go to the "Microsoft Defender for Cloud" portal and select **Inventory** from the general section.

-1. The Server should appear in the list.
-You may have to select **Refresh** to see the update and it will take a few minutes.
+1. The server should appear in the list.
+You may need to select **Refresh** to see the update, and it might take a few minutes.

 ### Task 4: Access the KQL testing area

 In this task, you will access a Log Analytics environment where you can practice writing KQL statements.

-1. Go-to Microsoft Sentinel and select your **log analytics workspace**.
+1. Go to Microsoft Sentinel and choose your **Log Analytics workspace**.

-1. On the left menu click on **logs** close if any tutorial window pops up click on 'X'.
+1. On the left menu, click on **Logs**.
+Close any tutorial window that pops up by clicking on 'X'.

     ![Picture 1](./media/Lab-02-task4-query.png)

-3. Explore the available tables listed in the tab on the left side of the screen.
+1. Explore the available tables listed in the tab on the left side of the screen.

-1. In the query editor, enter the following query and select the **Run** button.
+1. In the query editor, enter the following query and click on the **Run** button.
 You should see the query results in the bottom window.

     ```KQL
     SecurityEvent